 Ultimately, it’s just not the best WiFi booster out there.
 It’s not a terrible product, but it wouldn’t be my first choice.

 Overall, I think the Victony extender may be a good fit for some people.
-But I still think Super Boost WiFi booster is the best option overall.
+But I still think Trifiboost is the best option overall.
 It’s easy to set up, there are no issues with it running hot, and it offers extensive coverage.